The Shipping Law Review: Cayman Islands

-The limitation of liability for maritime claims is regulated in the Cayman Islands by the Merchant Shipping Law (2016 Revision), which implements the Protocol to amend the LLMC Convention 1996 (the LLMC Protocol 1996).
+The limitation of liability for maritime claims is regulated in the Cayman Islands by the Merchant Shipping Act (2021 Revision),7 which implements the Protocol to amend the LLMC Convention 1976 (the 1996 LLMC Protocol).

-All vessels of 1,000 GT and above, flagged with the Cayman Islands Shipping Registry, are additionally required to carry third-party protection and indemnity (P&I) insurance to meet their liabilities under the International Convention on Civil Liability for Bunker Oil Pollution Damage 2001 (the Bunker Convention), evidenced by a certificate issued by the Cayman Islands Shipping Registry to verify maintenance of this insurance as implemented by the Merchant Shipping Law (2016 Revision).
+All vessels of 1,000 gross tonnes and above, flagged with the Cayman Islands Shipping Registry, are additionally required to carry third-party protection and indemnity (P&I) insurance to meet their liabilities under the International Convention on Civil Liability for Bunker Oil Pollution Damage 2001 (the Bunker Convention), evidenced by a certificate issued by the Cayman Islands Shipping Registry to verify maintenance of this insurance as implemented by the Merchant Shipping Act (2021 Revision).

-The limit of liability, and therefore the minimum level of insurance to be maintained, under the Bunker Convention is governed by the LLMC Protocol 1996, which is implemented in Sections 394 to 418 of the Merchant Shipping Law (2016 Revision).
+The limit of liability, and therefore the minimum level of insurance to be maintained, under the Bunker Convention is governed by the 1996 LLMC Protocol, which is implemented in Sections 394 to 418 of the Merchant Shipping Act (2021 Revision).

-All oil tankers carrying 2,000 tonnes or more of persistent oil as cargo are required to carry third-party (P&I) insurance to meet their liabilities under the Bunker Convention, evidenced by a certificate issued by the Cayman Islands Shipping Registry to verify maintenance of this insurance as implemented by Sections 348 and 349 of the Merchant Shipping Law (2016 Revision).
+All oil tankers carrying 2,000 tonnes or more of persistent oil as cargo are required to carry third-party (P&I) insurance to meet their liabilities under the Bunker Convention, evidenced by a certificate issued by the Cayman Islands Shipping Registry to verify maintenance of this insurance as implemented by Sections 348 and 349 of the Merchant Shipping Act (2021 Revision).

-The Bunker Convention was extended to the Cayman Islands by the UK government and notified to the International Maritime Organization on 12 January 2011, and the Convention entered into force for all Cayman Islands ships and yachts of 1,000 GT and above at that time.
+The Bunker Convention was extended to the Cayman Islands by the UK government and notified to the International Maritime Organization on 12 January 2011, and the Convention entered into force for all Cayman Islands ships and yachts of 1,000 gross tonnes and above at that time.

-The remedies available under Cayman Islands law are based on English law, and the relevant provisions of the GCR are substantively the same as those of Civil Procedure Rules of the Supreme Court 1999, upon which the GCRs are based.
+The remedies available under Cayman Islands law are based on English law, and the relevant provisions of the GCRs are substantively the same as those of Civil Procedure Rules of the Supreme Court 1999, on which the GCRs are based.

 i Ship arrest

-Warrants for arrest may only be issued pursuant to an admiralty claim in rem.
+Warrants for arrest may be issued only pursuant to an admiralty claim in rem.
 Such claims are subject to the jurisdiction of the Admiralty Division.
-Grounds for admiralty actions are prescribed in GCR O.75, r 1 and include: damage received or done by a ship, personal injury or loss of life, limitation actions and claims under Section 1 of the Merchant Shipping (Oil Pollution) Act 1971.
-The procedure for applying for an arrest pursuant to a claim in rem is set out in GCR O.75, r 5.
+Grounds for admiralty actions are prescribed in GCR O.75, r.1 and include damage received or done by a ship, personal injury or loss of life and limitation actions.
+The procedure for applying for an arrest pursuant to a claim in rem is set out in GCR O.75, r.5.